-The news out of California last fall was not good.
+The news out of California has not been good.
 Paradise was anything but, as wildfires consuming homes and thousands of acres of forest and wilderness.
-And now, a billion-dollar corporation, PG&E, is in bankruptcy over it.
+A billion-dollar corporation, PG&E, is in bankruptcy over it.
 It’s the kind of thing Smokey Bear always warned us about (and no, his name is not “Smokey the Bear.”
 I thought it might interesting to revisit the tale of another large corporation involved in a wildfire, the Great Storrie Fire of 17 years ago.

 One hot August day in northern California, a Union Pacific track repair crew let some grass next to the tracks catch fire.
 They tried to put the blaze out … rather ineffectively, it turns out.

 By the time it was all over, 81 square miles of national forest burned in the Storrie Fire of August 2000.
 The Forest Service, which has compiled a poor record of reforestation – chiefly because of lack of money – sued Union Pacific for the cost to rehabilitate the burned-out area.
 Smokey Bear would have his day in court.